nrfconnect/ncs-zigbee/docs/quick-start.rst

    Repeat Steps 2 and 3 for the sample.
    The **LED2** turns on when the application is started.
 #.
-Press **Button 0** on the development kit programmed with the network coordinator sample to reopen the Zigbee network.
+Press **BUTTON 0** on the development kit programmed with the network coordinator sample to reopen the Zigbee network.
    After some time, the devices join the Zigbee network.

    * On the development kit programmed with the light bulb sample, **LED1** turns on when the light bulb joins the network.